City-of-Helsinki/mlops-template/README.md

 With notebook development you get the right results much faster, and everyone involved can actually understand what is happening.

 Read more on exploratory programming with notebooks from [this blog post](https://www.fast.ai/2019/12/02/nbdev/).

-Read more on nbdev on their [project pages](https://nbdev.fast.ai/).

 ### 2. Ease of Reproducibility